About

 • Layer each of these in order, around the chocolate mousse heart center, ending with the purple ice cream layer which will cover the chocolate mousse center completely (see video).

-• Cover the top with the plastic wrap and freeze overnight until frozen.
+• Cover the top with the plastic wrap and freeze overnight until completely frozen.

 • An hour or so before serving, dip the sides of the loaf pan in warm water to loosen the ice cream slice from the pan.
 Unmold it onto a serving tray and smoothen the wrinkled surface using a warm spatula.